 Watch our quick overview video to see how it works!

-By default, the member role allows every member to book all spaces and all desks.
+By default, the member role allows every member to book all spaces and desks, create office activities, and manage activities they've created.
 When using custom roles, we recommend removing these permissions from the default member role and specifying them per role.